-Even if the applicant has a criminal history the Arizona Board of Fingerprinting may still issue the fingerprint clearance card if the applicant applies for and is granted an Arizona Good Cause Exception after an application is submitted.
+Even if the applicant has a criminal history the Arizona Board of Fingerprinting may still issue the fingerprint clearance card (including Level I) if the applicant applies for and is granted a Good Cause Exception after an application is submitted.
 The applicant has strict good cause exception guidelines with the Board to follow in order to win an appeal or face a hearing from a DES fingerprint card denial or if it is suspended and fingerprint clearance.

 The Board applies the following criteria to the particular circumstances of your case and criminal history when determining a good cause exception.
-The Board also considers any substantiated allegations of child abuse or neglect made by Child Protective Services or a similar child-welfare agency in another state.
+The Board also considers any substantiated allegations of minor child abuse or neglect made by Child Protective Services or a similar child welfare agency in another state.
 The Board must consider all of the following criteria in determining good-cause if initially denied:

 - The extent of the person’s criminal record and offenses (misdemeanor or felony).

 - Length of time since the offense.